tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-20-optimizing-user-feedback-controls-kavanagah-part-1.md

 - user-centered-documentation
 keywords:
 bitlink: http://bit.ly/
-summary: "User feedback is a common feature of online help these days.
+description: "User feedback is a common feature of online help these days.
 They are a quick and easy method of surveying users' experience of documentation after deployment.
 However, the feedback feature can sometimes appear to have been added as an afterthought, so I asked the question: how do they measure up to principles of design and content?
 In this essay, I analysed the feedback methods applied in the online help systems of twenty project management products"
 published: false
 ---